-Alongside this, multi-objective optimization procedures, such as genetic algorithms, particle swarm optimizations, and differential evolution algorithms, have garnered considerable attention over the past decade because of their ability to find optimal solutions to complicated problems with mixed constraints~\cite{542653,MCCALL2005205}.
-Advances in computational power and code accessibility have made these algorithms much easier to implement~\cite{kalyanmoy}.
-In this paper, using the analytical formulation of cylindrical coils in a cylindrical magnetic shield~\cite{PhysRevApplied.14.054004}, the framework of Romeo and Hoult~\cite{RandH}, and a genetic algorithm optimization procedure~\cite{NSGA-II}, we present a widely-applicable design methodology that enables the construction of optimized discrete coils in cylindrical magnetic shields.
+Alongside this, multi-objective optimization procedures, such as genetic algorithms, particle swarm optimizations, and differential evolution algorithms, have garnered considerable attention over the past decade because of their ability to find optimal solutions to complicated problems with mixed constraints\cite{542653,MCCALL2005205}.
+Advances in computational power and code accessibility have made these algorithms much easier to implement\cite{kalyanmoy}.
+In this paper, using the analytical formulation of cylindrical coils in a cylindrical magnetic shield\cite{PhysRevApplied.14.054004}, the framework of Romeo and Hoult\cite{RandH}, analytic solutions, and a genetic algorithm optimization procedure\cite{NSGA-II}, we present a widely-applicable design methodology that enables the construction of optimized discrete coils in cylindrical magnetic shields.
 Firstly, we expand on the analytical formulation by determining an approximate form of the magnetic field when the coil is close to the surface of the magnetic shield.
 Secondly, we formulate a complete coil basis in cylindrical coordinates that allows the simple construction of harmonic fields using discrete coils.
-Finally, we find optimal configurations of multiple nested sets of the discrete coil basis to generate specified harmonic fields utilizing a genetic algorithm.
-By incorporating these different elements, our method enables the simple design of specified magnetic field profiles in high-permeability cylindrical magnetic shields constrained by optical access, cost, and size, thereby enabling the miniaturization and commercialization of technologies that require precisely-controlled magnetic field environments.
+Finally, we find optimal configurations of multiple nested sets of the discrete coil basis to generate specified harmonic fields by utilizing a genetic algorithm.
+By incorporating these different elements, our method enables the simple design of specified magnetic field profiles in high-permeability cylindrical magnetic shields constrained by optical access, cost, and size.